okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 **What you need**

-A functional integration created and tested in accordance with one of our OIN guides (see [Build a Single-Sign On integration](/docs/guides/build-sso-integration/) or [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview/))
+A functional integration created and tested in accordance with one of our OIN guides.
+See [Build a Single-Sign On integration](/docs/guides/build-sso-integration/) or [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview/).

 ---